Skip to Content

 LEARN MORE: Best Cameras and Lenses for Safari

-Here is a list of other extremely useful items to pack for your Namibia road trip:
+Here’s a list of other highly useful items to bring on your Namibia road trip:

 • Sun hat, sunglasses, and sunscreen.

-• Body cream, hand cream, lip balm.
-You will need those all the time as it’s very dry in Namibia.
+• Moisturizing body cream, hand cream, lip balm… You will need those all the time as it’s very dry in Namibia.

-• Most hotels and lodges have all kinds of toiletries provided, but to be on the safe side, you can always take some soap and a small bottle of shampoo with you.
+• Most hotels and lodges have all kinds of toiletries provided, but to be on the safe side, always take some soap and shampoo with you.

-• Big trash bags to cover your baggage (otherwise they will be covered with sand, even in the trunk).
+• Big trash bags (like this) to cover your luggage while road-tripping (otherwise it will be covered with sand after each ride on gravel raods, even if stored in the trunk).

 • Small trash bags are also very handy.
 You can use them as motion sickness bags, to separate dirty laundry, or as trash bags in your car.

-• Nail brush (or a scrub brush) to clean your shoes and bags.
+• A nail brush (or a scrub brush) to clean your shoes and bags.
 There will be sand all over your stuff.

 • Safety pins and a sewing kit.

-• Clothesline and laundry detergent – if you need to do some laundry or to dry your swimwear.
+• Clothesline and laundry detergent – nice to have if you need to do some laundry or to dry your swimwear.

 What to Wear in Namibia

-You don’t really need smart clothing in Namibia and you’ll probably hardly ever wear it.
-If you stay at the luxury lodges, then you may want to take one or two smart outfits for in the evening, but jeans and a shirt are also fine.
+You won’t need much formal clothing in Namibia, as casual wear is perfectly acceptable for most activities.
+If you’re staying at luxury lodges, you might want to pack one or two smart outfits for evenings, but even then, jeans and a nice shirt are usually fine.
 During the day, you will only need casual clothes.

-What We Packed for a 4-week Namibia Trip in July
+What We Packed for a 4-week Road Trip in July

 Here’s our 4-week Namibia road trip clothing packing list, per person:

-• 1-2 sweaters or a fleece pullover (it dries fast if you need to wash it).
+• 1-2 sweaters or a fleece pullover (fleece dries fast – convenient if you need to wash it).

 • 2 pairs of shorts.

-• Swimsuit (only the kids used them – swimming pools are not heated in Namibia and the water is very cold in winter).
+• Swimsuit.
+However, only the kids used them.
+Swimming pools are not heated in Namibia, and the water is very cold in winter.

-• A buff or a scarf.
-For the children, we also took a winter hat and gloves and we used them on several occasions.
+• A buff.
+For the children, we also took a winter hat and gloves and they wore them on several occasions.

-• A pair of old socks – you will use those when climbing the sand dunes and throw them away afterwards.
+• A pair of old socks – you can use those when climbing sand dunes and then throw them away at the end of the trip.

-If camping in winter (June-August), make sure to take a really warm sleeping bag (it can be freezing at night) and an inflatable camping mat.
-Our friends took Vaude Sioux sleeping bags with them for a trip in July and said they were just great for the Namibian winter.
+For winter camping (June-August), pack a really warm sleeping bag (it can get freezing at night) and an inflatable camping mat.
+Our friends used Vaude Sioux sleeping bags during a July trip and found them perfect for the cold.

 • 1 small cuddly toy to sleep with.